-You may also need to download a separate geolocation app (pr plug-in for desktop users) to confirm your location whenever you wish to place a bet.
-You need to be in state lines
+You may also need to download a separate geolocation app (PR Plug-in for desktop users) to confirm your location because you need to be within state lines to legally place a bet.

 Some states require you to confirm your account in person before you can place a bet.
-Illinois and Iowa are among the states with this requirement.
+Nevada is among the states with this requirement.
 Once you register, you need to visit your chosen sportsbook’s land-based partner to complete registration, then you can place wagers.

 Step 3: Deposit, Bet, and Cashout